es Labeled Chessboard .black { background-color: #b58863; } Labeled Chessboard

 ■

-The entries of vectors are integers, but they are suitable only for class presentations by lazy instructors like me.
+The entries of vectors in the previous examples are integers, but they are suitable only for class presentations by lazy instructors like me.
 In real life, the set of integers ℤ appears mostly in kindergarten.
-Therefore, vector entries could be any numbers, for instance, real numbers denoted by ℝ, or complex numbers ℂ. However, humans and computers operate only with rational numbers ℚ as approximations of fields ℝ or ℂ. Although the majority of our presentations involves integers for simplicity, the reader should understand that they can be replaced by arbitrary numbers from either ℝ or ℂ or ℚ. When it does not matter what set of numbers can be utilized, which usually the case, we denote them by 𝔽 and the reader could replace it with any field (either ℝ or ℂ or ℚ).
+Usually, vector entries may be any numbers, for instance, real numbers, denoted by ℝ, or complex numbers ℂ. However, humans and computers operate only with rational numbers ℚ as approximations of fields ℝ or ℂ. Although the majority of our presentations involves integers for simplicity, the reader should understand that they can be replaced by arbitrary numbers from either ℝ or ℂ or ℚ. When it does not matter what set of numbers can be utilized, which usually the case, we denote them by 𝔽 and the reader could replace it with any field (either ℝ or ℂ or ℚ).

 For our purposes, it is convenient to represent vectors as columns.
 This allows us to rewrite the given system of algebraic equations in compact form: